 We owe it to them to tell the story.
 They gave us something very precious.
 They showed us hope and endurance.
 They lived out G-d’s promise.
 It is our duty to continue.

 Just as it was our ancestors who were freed from Egypt thousands of years ago, yet we are the ones who keep the story alive, so too we must tell the stories of those who perished in the Holocaust and of those who survived.
-We still physically taste the bitterness of slavery today, and we recline as free people.
-We tell our children what it means to be a slave and what it means to be free.
-We have always lived on to bear witness and we always will.
-This is our promise.
+Although we recline today as free people, we can still taste the bitterness of various forms of slavery that have not yet ceased to exist.
+We must continue to tell our children what it means to be a slave and what it means to be truly free.
+We have managed to live on to bear witness until now and we always will.
+This is our promise and our obligation.